zooko/smalloc/README.md

   them for simplicity.
 Maybe remove them, see if that causes a substantial performance regression in any real programs, and if so put them back? >:-D

-* Check if it is worth the added complexity to skip the atomic fetch-and-add on the eac's in the packable slabs.

 * See if the "pack multiple into a cache line" slots that aren't powers of two (sizes 5, 6, 9, and 10) are worth the complexity, in